 - 1000 IU to 2000 IU per day (higher doses may be required).

 People with moderate to severe vitamin D deficiency:

-Note: it may take between three and five months for a full improvement in vitamin D levels, so it is important to take supplements as advised.
+Note: It may take three to five months for vitamin D levels to fully improve, so it is important to take supplements as advised.